ArkinSolomon/sakura-docs/docs/functions.md

 There are several built in functions that are provided by the interpreter, however these may be overriden by your executor.
 This documentation is for the default behaviour of these functions.

-### print(\[...values\])
+### print(\[...values\]) -> *NULL*

 Prints the string representation of every parameter passed to it to standard output, joined by spaces.
 If no arguments are provided, it simply prints a blank line.
 Each print statement creates a new line.
-Returns `NULL`.

 ```ska
 print("Str1", 2, x, "another string") # Prints "Str1 2 <function> another string"